How Much Does Rebar Cost per Foot in 2025?

 Budgeting for Rebar

-• If you need thicker rebar for reinforcement, consider a mixed order of #3 and #4 rebar rather than buying all #4, for example.
+• If you need thicker rebar for reinforcement, consider placing a mixed order of #3 and #4 rebar rather than purchasing all #4 rebar, for example.
 You might still be able to negotiate a bulk discount.

-• Use repetitive bar lengths to reduce fabrication and placing costs (the standard bar length is 60 feet).
+• Utilize repetitive bar lengths to minimize fabrication and placement costs (the standard bar length is 60 feet).

 • If you’re building an irregularly sized wall or slab, you can save money by buying stock-length bars and having them cut or spliced to size onsite.